andrewhao/andrewhao.github.io/_posts/2020-06-23-pm-less-engineering-teams-part-2-the-idea-backlog.md

 ## Rebuilding the team with a growth engineering structure

-In our [last post]({% post_url 2020-05-11-pm-less-engineering-teams-part-1 %}), I told a story about how the departure of our PM led my manager and I to split the PM roles between ourselves and shield the team from the change.
+In [Part 1]({% post_url 2020-05-11-pm-less-engineering-teams-part-1 %}), I told a story about how the departure of our PM led my manager and I to split the PM roles between ourselves and shield the team from the change.
 This led to burnout, spreading the two of us way too thin.

 We decided to make a major change to the team structure with a process that would focus on individual empowerment.